lionix-team/envclient/README.md

 # EnvClient for Laravel 6+
-Manage and validate environmental variables with artisan console commands and facades
+Manage and validate environmental variables with artisan console commands, environmental rules and facades

 ## Installation